ErnestasU/serverless-apigw-canary-settings/README.md

 ###

-This is the plugin of `serverless.com` framework which let's to create canary deployment for API Gateway.
+This is the plugin of `Serverless` framework which let's to create canary deployment for API Gateway.

 This addresses two things: